 New supply chain automation tools continue to add precision and automation to healthcare management, so standing still is just not an option.

-The health-tech landscape is transforming how healthcare providers operate, and those that are slow to adopt new technology may struggle to compete.
+The health-tech landscape is transforming how healthcare providers operate, and those that are slow to adopt new healthcare technology may struggle to compete.

 AI, machine learning, image recognition, RFID and digital scale technology are just some of the technologies replacing all those slow, inefficient, manual workflows which once typified healthcare supply chain management.